department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/UX/How-We-Work/figma-branching.md

 ## How do I create a branch in Figma?
 Open the file you want to branch.
 Next to the file name, there is a dropdown where you can select **_Create branch_**.

+**Note**: When working in a branch, keep track of if/when you move components from one section to another in the library.
+This may cause conflicts and/or duplicate components when a Reviewer merges your branch into the main file.
+Be sure to include this information when you submit your branch for review.

 ![Screenshot of the create a branch menu item](/img/figma/figma-create-a-branch-menu.png)